MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 - The contacts, subject, and body of the email

-- CRM data connected through Sales app
+- CRM data connected through the Sales app

 - The response category you selected or custom prompt you entered